Deaxagon/Zingtouch-demo/readme.md

 These gestures can be customized including the number of inputs it accepts, or how sensitive the gesture is to be recognized.
 In our demo we showcase 4 of these: Tap, Swipe, pinch and pan.

-To be able to see our demo just download it from github: https://github.com/Deaxagon/Zingtouch-demo or visit
+To be able to see our demo just download it from github: https://github.com/Deaxagon/Zingtouch-demo